Read Across Texas Resources

-This webinar was broadcast live on January 5, 2017 and is part of the Texas Center for the Book's Read Across Texas: The Veteran Experience.
+This webinar was broadcast live on March 19, 2019 and is part of the Texas Center for the Book's Read Across Texas - Know Your Neighbor: Cultivating Communities of Compassion.

 Librarians who wish to view the recording with the option to then print a continuing education certificate from the Texas State Library should view instructions shown in the text field of this YouTube video.

 “Close both eyes see with the other one.
 Then we are no longer saddled by the burden of our persistent judgments our ceaseless withholding our constant exclusion.
 Our sphere has widened and we find ourselves quite unexpectedly in a new expansive location in a place of endless acceptance and infinite love.”